SoftengPoliTo/ascot/README.md

 It can even run on an embedded system since it is a `no_std` library.

 The [ascot-os](./crates/ascot-os) and [ascot-esp32c3](./crates/ascot-esp32c3)
-are two Rust libraries which make use of the `ascot` crate library as dependency to define the APIs for their respective architectures.
+are two Rust libraries which make use of the `ascot` library as dependency to define the APIs for their respective architectures.

 The `ascot-os` library is thought for firmware which run on operating systems.
 In the [ascot-os/examples](./crates/ascot-os/examples) directory, a simple